cannicombustiva/trybot/README.md

 ##CREATE A  NEW PROJECT

-*Add a newfolder called 'trybot' in my PC.
+-Add a newfolder called 'trybot' in my PC.
-*I open GitHub and create a new project.
+-I open GitHub and create a new project.
-*I called my new repository 'trybot', adding a description and I picked on 'public' button.
+-I called my new repository 'trybot', adding a description and I picked on 'public' button.
-*I create a new repository.
+-I create a new repository.